Known4225/TI-84/README.md

 All these games use the native TIBasic language and are thus extremely slow

-Primer - Prime number generator (necessary for lots of stuff, run this for a bit before reducing or doing anything with modular arithmetic)
+PRIMER - Prime number generator (necessary for lots of stuff, run this for a bit before reducing or doing anything with modular arithmetic)

 REDUCER - reduces a fraction using prime factorisation